dcmorell/scala-intro/README.md

 sudo docker run -v /home/daniel/docs/repos/scala-intro.git:/home/jovyan/work -it -p 8888:8888 jupyter/all-spark-notebook start-notebook.sh --NotebookApp.token=''
 ~~~

-After that, you only have to type in a browser the url:
+After that, you only have to type the following url in a browser:
 ~~~
 http://localhost:8888/
 ~~~